intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 ## Differences Between Industrial App Store and On-Premises Apps

+There are some notable differences between Industrial App Store and on-premises apps.
+Please read the following sections carefully.

 ### API Availability

 The Industrial App Store defines APIs for app billing, and organisation and user information queries (accessed via the `AccountTransactions`, `Organization` and `UserInfo` properties on the `IndustrialAppStoreHttpClient` class respectively).
 These APIs are not available when running in on-premises mode, and attempts to call these APIs will throw errors.
 You must account for these differences yourself.